mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 The vast majority of Vargr in the Imperium are as loyal as anyone else and have nothing to do with corsairs, smugglers and assorted bad sorts described above.
-It should be noted, however, that few Vargr find ‘doggy’ jokes funny, and racist humor of this sort is frowned on in most places.
-This does not stop racist Vargr making ‘monkey’ references when talking to humans.
+It should be noted, however, that few Vargr find 'doggy' jokes funny, and racist humor of this sort is frowned on in most places.
+This does not stop racist Vargr making 'monkey' references when talking to humans.
 However, for the most part Vargr and humans get along and recognize one another as people first and foremost, with species coming a long way second.